pl3onasm/CLRS/algorithms/graphs/bfs/README.md

 The total running time of BFS is $O(V + E)$, since each vertex $v$ is enqueued and dequeued once and each edge is examined once when $v$'s adjacency list is processed, and the lengths of all adjacency lists is $\Theta(E)$.

 The below program implements BFS on a directed graph $G$, represented by an array of pointers to vertices which each contain a linked list of adjacent vertices.
+The color attribute has been omitted, as the parent attribute is sufficient to determine whether a vertex has been discovered or not.
 The input consists of the number of vertices $|V|$, followed by the source and the destination vertex, and finally the edges of the graph.
 The output is the shortest path from the source to the destination vertex, if one exists.

 Implementation: [BFS](https://github.com/pl3onasm/AADS/blob/main/algorithms/graphs/bfs/bfs.c)